Practicing Radical Candor in the Creative Workplace

 “Fine” is never really fine.
 If something isn’t correct or up to standard, assume that it won’t work out naturally and that you are the only, last hope — speak up as quickly as possible.
 If you really like them, you’ll prove you care, and speaking honestly does just that.

-So now that we know what to avoid, how do we do it right?
+So now that we know what to avoid, how do we do it right in a creative setting?
 A few tips:

-Make sure that your feedback is outcome-oriented — “X is likely to happen if we do nothing about Y.”
+Make sure that your feedback on a proposed solution, strategy, or plan is outcome-oriented — “X is likely to happen if we do nothing about Y.”

 Make it clear that the feedback is in service to the person — just as if they had spinach in their teeth.

 Make it discreet when necessary.
+Protect their ability to propose out-of-the-box solutions without the fear of judgement—that’s often where the best ideas come from.
 Give negative feedback directly and in private; give praise in public.

 Ask for it back.
 Relationships are their strongest if radical candor is reciprocated.

-The goal is to support the company’s growth by building a foundation of strong interpersonal relationships.
-We spend a lot of time at work, so we should make that time meaningful and honest.
-If we’re more open about issues and shortcomings, without ego, competitiveness, or our own fears getting in the way, then we’re more poised for growth — as a humans, as a community that spends a lot of time together and as a profitable company.
+The goal is to push our creative work and ourselves as people forward by building a foundation of strong interpersonal relationships.
+We spend a lot of time with our teammates, so we should make that time meaningful and honest.
+If we’re more open about issues and shortcomings, without ego, competitiveness, or our own fears getting in the way, then we’re more poised for growth — as a humans, as a community that spends a lot of time together and as a profitable, creative company.
 And that’s the truth.